tristanpenman/asteroids64/README.md

 ### Loader64

 Before I discovered UNFLoader, I used a small C program called [loader64](https://github.com/tristanpenman/loader64).
 This was based on code written by [James Friend](https://github.com/jsdf), who has made a number of great contributions to the N64 Homebrew community.

+## License

+This code has been released under the MIT License.
+See the [LICENSE](LICENSE) file for more information.

+### Assets

+Game assets are under copyright by Atari.

+The graphics and audio that have been reproduced here are all used in good faith.
+The clone is intentionally incomplete, so as to not detract from the value of any Atari releases of the game.